 Individual Countries

-If you have relatives in a certain country that does not fall within the 35 international options, you can add select nations for a varying fee.
+If you have relatives in a particular country that does not fall within the 35 international options, you can add select nations for a varying fee.
 Available countries include much of Central America as well as the Philippines and Vietnam.
 Plans include varying talk minutes and typically unlimited texting.

 Add 1GB of data

-Mainly designed for the limited data plans, this add-on kicks your cap from 2GB to 3GB or from 10GB to 11GB.
+Mainly designed for limited data plans, this add-on kicks your cap from 2GB to 3GB or from 10GB to 11GB.
 You can add it just once or on a recurring monthly basis.

 Hotspot